mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             :param lazy_setup: an callable for setting up the block instance
             :param check_build_range: if the build limits should be checked
             :param block_state: the block state to create in, or None if not set
+            :param replace_existing: if existing blocks should be replaced
             :return: the block instance or None if it could not be created